dcc-cc3002/final-reality-DiegoSanma/README.md

 Weapons are divided into two, magic and non-magic weapons.
 The only thing that currently makes them different, is the fact that magic weapons also have magic points, while non-magic weapons don´t.

+## II.I Weapon Types
+Weapons are divided into 5 types, sword,axe and bow for non-magic weapons and wand and staff for magic weapons.
+Each of these weapons have certain classes of players that can have them, for example a paladin can hold a sword, but can´t hold a wand.

+To ensure this, the double dispatch method was used, where each character class has 5 methods, one for receiving each type of weapon (receiveSword(sword),receiveAxe(Axe)...).
+These functions are called when said players wants to receive that type of weapon, where receiveWeapon calls giveToOwner in that weapon´s class, that later calls their respective method for their weapon type.
+This way, the code ensures the least amount of use of isInstanceOf and ifs when giving a player a weapon.

 ## III.
 Party
 Parties are a group of 5 players (was defined initially as 3, but for this version, parties will be allowed to be bigger), that will later fight in combat as a team.
 Currently, a party is allowed to add and remove players,